TVWan

 Television Wan is Papua New Guinea's newest digital free-to-view TV network with nationwide coverage.
 It is fully funded and owned by Digicel PNG on their new platform Digicel Play.

 It was launched on 14 November 2014.

-In April 2016, When Digicel acquired Sky Pacific, TVWan was added as one of the 2 new stations alongside TVWan Sports.
+In April 2016, when Digicel acquired Sky Pacific, TVWan was added as one of the 2 new stations alongside TVWan Sports.

-Apart from TVWan, it also runs 4 other channels on Digicel Play, TVWan Sports, TVWan Action, TVWan Life and TVWan Rugby.
+Apart from TVWan, it also runs 4 other channels on Digicel Play, TVWan Sports, TVWan Action, TVWan Life and TVWan Rugby recently renamed in TVWan Sports 1 to 4.

+On September 11, 2023, Digicel Group filed for Chapter 15 bankruptcy in the United States Bankruptcy Court for the Southern District of New York.